aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 our Cloud9 environment, so we will generate the profile there and copy it to our client node.

 In Cloud9:
-Make sure you still have the ENV variable set, which were populated when you built the Fabric network.
+Make sure you still have the ENV variables set, which were populated when you built the Fabric network.
-If not, follow these steps:
+If not, follow these steps.
+You can run these steps and the `source` command multiple times without side effects.

 Create the file that includes the ENV export values that define your Fabric network configuration.

 ```
 cd ~/non-profit-blockchain/ngo-fabric
-cp templates/exports-template.sh 2-exports.sh
+cp templates/exports-template.sh fabric-exports.sh
-vi 2-exports.sh
+vi fabric-exports.sh
 ```

 Update the export statements at the top of the file.
 The info you need either matches what you